 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

 Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Keir has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NX859931 (Lat/Lon: 55.192361, -3.776931), Keir which are provided by:
+You can see maps centred on OS grid reference NX870901 (Lat/Lon: 55.192361, -3.776931), Keir which are provided by:

 - StreetMap (Current Ordnance Survey maps)

 - OldMaps (Old Ordnance Survey maps.)

 - Old Maps Online (Other old maps.)